tomatolog/manticore/docs/9_api_reference/querying/addquery.rst

 ``AddQuery()`` returns an index into an array of results that will be returned from ``RunQueries()`` call.
-It is simply a sequentially increasing 0-based integer, ie. f.html call will return 0, second will return 1, and so on.
+It is simply a sequentially increasing 0-based integer, ie. first call will return 0, second will return 1, and so on.
 Just a small helper so you won't have to track the indexes manually if you need then.